valelopez12/logistics-optimization/README.md

      Order Creation Date, Expected Load Date, Expected Delivery Date, Actual Load Date, Actual Delivery Date, Temperature
      ```
+    * For Perrigo: The daily report generated in the logistics team works for this model.
+Just make sure that the first row of the dataset are the variable names.
+All extra columns in the daily report will be automatically removed in case they are not needed for the optimization.

 3. **Set parameters using the sidebar sliders**

    * Number of Regions (2–15)